osmlab/atlas-checks/src/main/java/org/openstreetmap/atlas/checks/vectortiles/README.md

 -mbtiles=/Users/n/code/atlas-checks/spark/checks.mbtiles
 ```

-The `geojsonDirectory` is the location where you have generated tippecanoe line-delimited GeoJSON output of your atlas
+The `geojsonDirectory` is the location where you have generated tippecanoe line-delimited GeoJSON output of your
-checks.
+atlas checks.

-Setting `overwrite` to true lets tippecanoe overwrite an existing MBTiles file; this is optional, and having this true
+Setting `overwrite` to true lets tippecanoe overwrite an existing MBTiles file; this is optional, and having this
-removes the safety of preventing overwriting a previous MBTiles file.
+true removes the safety of preventing overwriting a previous MBTiles file.

 `mbtiles` is the path to write the MBTiles file.

 You can configure more details about your GeoJSON and tile generation in [TippecanoeCheckSettings](https://github.com/hallahan/atlas-checks/blob/dev/src/main/java/org/openstreetmap/atlas/checks/vectortiles/TippecanoeCheckSettings.java).
 The important part is the JSON mutator.
-Here you can set up what layer and zoom levels you would like your data to be
+Here you can set up what layer and zoom levels you would like your data to
-in the vector tiles.
+be in the vector tiles.
+The default mutator provided should be fine for most purposes, however, this is where you
+can go and adjust the minimum zooms for the check flags and flag features.